sstucki/system-f-agda/README.md

 The formalization is written in (Agda)[https://github.com/agda/agda] and makes heavy use of the (Agda standard library)[https://agda.github.io/agda-stdlib].
+The code in this repository has been verified using Agda 2.4.2.2.
 The latest versions of the Agda distribution and standard library, along with setup instructions, can be found at

  * https://github.com/agda/agda